joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 3. Click on Users
 4. Click on + New User
 5. Type in the username of a user, I am going to use: 'avdjoin'
-6. Type in a name that’s easily identifiable
+6. Type in an easily identifiable name
 7. Generate or put in a secure password
 8. Add to the AAD DC Administrators group
 9. Click Ok to create the user